virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Virtualizing Arm Confidential Compute Architecture

 \subsection{Memory Isolation}

-Memory isolation schemes in \sysname are performed in two levels.
-First, \sysname utilizes \TZASC hardware for the memory isolation between the normal world and secure world.
-Second, \sysname utilizes S-EL2 support for memory isolation among multiple mutual distrusted cVMs.
-The \TMM manages the stage-2 page tables of all cVMs, ensuring that the secure memory used by cVMs do not overlap.
+Memory isolation schemes operate at two levels.
+Firstly, \sysname utilizes the \TZASC hardware to facilitate the separation of memory between the secure world and normal world.
+Secondly, \sysname enforces memory isolation among mutually distrustful \cvms.
+In \sysname-SEL2, the \TMM manages the stage-2 page tables of all \cvms, ensuring that the secure memories utilized by the \cvms do not overlap.
+In \sysname-EL3, the system prevents a \cVM from accessing the memory of another \cVM by designating their page tables as read-only.
+Consequently, any modifications to the page table made by the \cVM are intercepted and audited by the TMM at EL3.

-Although the basic idea is simple, designing an efficient secure memory management scheme is not straightforward.
-Existing \TZASC hardware only supports configuring at most 8 regions.
-As a result, it is impossible to arbitrarily intersect memory regions for the two world.

-Further, the hypervisor -- who is responsible for the allocation and recycling of secure memory -- is untrusted and does not have direct access to the secure memory.
-As a result, decisions made by the hypervisor need to be approved by the \TMM.
-Based on the CCA specification, this role can be achieved through memory delegations.
-Other designs such as Twinvisor take another approach by allowing physical memory to be migrated at runtime between secure and normal world.
-This allows overcommitting \cVM memory thus improves memory utilization.
-However, due to the limited number of regions supported by \TZASC, Twinvisor has to constantly split and compact memory in order to reduce the total number of continuous secure memory region.
-This design inevitably induces overhead in dynamically managing the memory mapping and flushing the TLBs, especially in scenarios with extensive memory operations.
+\para{Cross-world isolation} In a standard setting, the hypervisor oversees the system's physical memory and utilizes the buddy system to allocate free memory to the VMs.
+Without specific intervention, the secure memory used by \cvms and the normal memory would be interleaved with each other.
+However, the \TZASC hardware only allows configuration of security properties for up to 8 consecutive memory regions, making it difficult to support both \cVM and normal VM managed by the host simultaneously.
+Twinvisor adopts a runtime migration approach for physical memory between secure and normal world.
+This enables an overcommitment of \cVM memory, thereby enhancing memory utilization.
+However, due to the limited number of regions supported by \TZASC, Twinvisor has to constantly split and compact memory in order to reduce the total number of continuous secure memory regions.
+The design inevitably incurs overhead due to the dynamic management of memory mapping and TLB flushing, particularly in scenarios characterized by extensive memory operations.

-\para{Direct shadow memory mapping} To tackle the challenges, we propose a static physical memory allocation policy, named \textit{direct shadow memory mapping} (abbr. direct mapping) for the cooperation between the hypervisor and \TMM. \sysname designates one continuous physical memory region to host the secure memory exclusively used by cVMs, which is inaccessible from the normal world.
-This design breaks the restriction by \TZASC hardware and can support unlimited cVMs.